 I am a dramatherapist, systemic practitioner, school counsellor and parent coach who specialises in work with children and families.
-This means that I am qualified to work with toddlers, children, teenagers, siblings and families using a mixture of talking, playing, creating and listening skills.

 I trained at The Tavistock Clinic (PG Cert/Dip Applied Systemic Theory), Central School of Speeach and Drama (MA Drama and Movement Therapy) and Edinburgh University (MA Hons History).
 I am registered with the Health and Care Professions Council who regulate allied health professionals across the country.
 You can check my registration by clicking here.

 I am a parent to two children who regularly remind me of the difference between theory and practice!
 I have a particular interest in working with families who have been through, or are going through, divorce or separation.